Siddhant1419/Infinite-Scroller/README.md

 ## Why I made this?

-### I built this web-app to have a better understanding of API's work and also because I like looking at new Images sometimes😝
+### I built this web-app to have a better understanding of API's work and also because I like looking at new Images sometimes 😝

 ## Live Demo:

-You can have a look of <a href="">Infinite Scroller</a> here.
+You can have a look of <a href="https://siddhant1419.github.io/Infinite-Scroller/">Infinite Scroller</a> here.

 ## Technologies Used: